A Generalized Hosmer-Lemeshow Goodness-of-Fit Test for a Family of Generalized Linear Models: Introduction

 \section{Introduction}

-Since their original formulation by \cite{nelder1972generalized}, generalized linear models (GLMs), which include the linear, logistic, and Poisson regression models, among others, have been used within a vast number of application domains, and are extremely popular in medical and biological applications.
-Examples can be found, for example, in \cite{myers2012generalized} and \cite{agresti2015foundations}.
+Generalized linear models (GLMs), which include the linear, logistic, and Poisson regression models, among others, have been used within a vast number of application domains, and are extremely popular in medical and biological applications.
+For an application and some examples illustrating the use of GLMs, see \cite{lemeshow1988predicting} and \cite{agresti2015foundations}, for example.
 One of the most common GLMs, the logistic regression model, is often used when a binary response is to be regressed upon one or more explanatory variables.
 For example, this may occur when the response represents the survival or death of a patient, and the explanatory variables might be characteristics of the individual or various treatment methods.
 Other GLMs, such as the Poisson regression model, can be used to model count data.
-This can occur, for example, when the response is a count of different species of hummingbirds captured during mist-netting sessions in a cloud forest \citep[see][]{becker2020hummingbird}.
+This can occur, for example, when the response is a count of different species of hummingbirds captured during mist-netting sessions in a cloud forest \citep{becker2020hummingbird}.

 Naturally, it is desirable to have a model that fits the observed data well.
 Insight as to whether a model is a poor fit for a given dataset can be provided by a variety of measures, including goodness-of-fit (GOF) tests, as described by \cite{bilder2014analysis}.
 In particular, global (omnibus) goodness-of-fit tests inspect the validity of the GLM model as a whole, with the drawback of not providing much insight into the source of any potential deviation from the null model.